BwithE/kismet/README.md

 # Process Overview:
-User Input: The script prompts the user to input their username, which is stored in a variable for later use.
+"User Input": The script prompts the user to input their username, which is stored in a variable for later use.

 Creating Directory: A directory named "kismet" is created under the user's home directory.